Linda Siegel (psychologist)

-Life and career
+Biography

-Siegel was born in Washington, D.C., but grew up in New York City where her family moved when she was six years old.
-She received her B.A. in 1963 from Queens College, City University of New York and went on to post-graduate work at Yale University where she received her M.S.in 1964 and Ph.D. in 1966.
+In 1942, Siegel was born in Washington, DC, but grew up in New York City, where her family moved when she was six years old.

+In 1963, Siegel received her BA from Queens College, City University of New York.
+She went on to post-graduate work at Yale University, where she received her MS in 1964, followed by the PhD in 1966.
 Her doctoral dissertation was on information processing in children.

+In the 1980s, Siegel's earliest research on human information processing became increasingly focused on developmental disabilities, especially reading disability.
+Many of her best-known papers are on the relationship between IQ and reading disability classification.
+Her research on that relationship has at times proven controversial.

-Before her appointment to the Dorothy C. Lam Chair in Special Education at the University of British Columbia in 1996, Siegel held posts at the University of Missouri in Columbia; Department of Psychiatry McMaster University Medical Centre, in Hamilton, Ontario; and Ontario Institute for Studies in Education in Toronto.
-In 2004 she was awarded an Honorary Doctorate from the University of Gothenburg in Sweden and held the university's Kerstin Hesselgren Visiting Professorship for the academic year 2004/2005.
+Siegel held posts at: the University of Missouri in Columbia; Department of Psychiatry McMaster University Medical Centre, in Hamilton, Ontario; and Ontario Institute for Studies in Education in Toronto.

-Siegel was awarded the 2010 Canadian Psychological Association Gold Medal for Distinguished Lifetime Contributions to Canadian Psychology, and in 2012 she became the first recipient of the Australian Journal of Learning Difficulties Eminent Researcher Award.
-Her most recent book, Understanding dyslexia and other learning disabilities, was published by Pacific Educational Press in 2013.
+In 1996, Siegel was appointed to the Dorothy C. Lam Chair in Special Education at the University of British Columbia.

+In 2004, Siegel was awarded an Honorary Doctorate from the University of Gothenburg in Sweden and held the university's Kerstin Hesselgren Visiting Professorship for the academic year 2004/2005.